hjek/LibreAction/README.md

 Try it out by visiting [localhost:8080](https://localhost:8080) in your web browser.

 ## Next steps
 - Add configuration to `data/config.pl`.
-See `data.example/config.pl` for reference.
+See [`data.example/config.pl`](./data.example/config.pl) for reference.
 - Create a folder `data/actions/` and add some action files (XML).
-See `data.example/actions/` for examples.
+See [`data.example/actions/`](./data.example/actions/) for examples.
+- If you want to embed images or video in your post, you can put them in the `static` folder and they'll be available in the web app root, `/`.

 ## License
 [GNU AGPLv3 or later](https://www.gnu.org/licenses/agpl-3.0.en.html)